digiscot/digiscot-website/pages/evolution/digital-pioneers/iconnect-northeast.md

 facebook-url: https://www.facebook.com/iConnectNE/
 permalink: /evolution/digital-pioneers/iconnect-northeast/
 ---

-We at SCVO Digital Team like to digitally inspire and be inspired!
-So what better way to do that than to find out what’s going on digitally in the third sector and to share it with you!

-Let’s hear from the iConnect North East Team about how they’re using digital to achieve their goals, in particular using Facebook Campaigns to promote Self-Directed Support opportunities and measuring their impact with Google Analytics.

 ![iConnect North East](digiscot.github.io/images/digital-pioneers/iCNEworkshop.jpg){:height="222px" width="400px"} ![iConnect North East](digiscot.github.io/images/digital-pioneers/iCNEwebsiteheader.png){:height="222px" width="400px"} ![iConnect North East](digiscot.github.io/images/digital-pioneers/ICNEmeetupimage.jpg){:height="222px" width="400px"}

 ### Tell us about iConnect North East!